xvik/gradle-use-python-plugin/README.md

 Global modules are hidden by default (for USER scope) because on linux there are a lot of system modules pre-installed.

-By default 'pip install' is not called for modules already installed with correct version.
+By default, 'pip install' is not called for modules already installed with correct version.
 In most situations this is preferred behaviour, but if you need to be sure about dependencies then force installation: